 The Audit Committee's primary responsibilities are to monitor the integrity of the financial affairs and statements of the Company, to ensure that the financial performance of the Company and any subsidiary of the Company is properly measured and reported on, to review reports from the Company's auditors relating to the accounting and internal controls and to make recommendations relating to the appointment of the external auditors.
-The Audit Committee comprises James Ede-Golightly, who acts as chairman.
+The Audit Committee is chaired by James Ede-Golightly.